Yehuda-888/casino-project/README.md

 # My C++ Learning Journey 🚀

 This repository contains the first projects I've built while learning the fundamentals of C++.
-The main project is a fully playable console-based casino slot machine game.
+The main project is a fully playable and robust console-based casino slot machine game.

 ---